mbonsma/bash-workshop/bash-workshop.md

 > contain a list of the statistical tests you will need to do to analyze your
 > data, and named it: `statstics.txt`
 > After creating and saving this file you realize you misspelled the filename!
-> You want to correct the mistake, which of the following commands could you use
+> You want to correct the mistake; which of the following commands could you use
 > to do so?
 >
 > 1. `cp statstics.txt statistics.txt`
 > 2. `mv statstics.txt statistics.txt`
-> 3. `mv statstics.txt .``
+> 3. `mv statstics.txt .`
 > 4. `cp statstics.txt .`

 The command `rm` will *remove* the file whose name you supply as the argument.